apereo/cas/docs/cas-server-documentation/release_notes/RC7.md

 - OpenID Connect JWKS are now able to support an arbitrary number of keys for signing operations.
 - OpenID Connect Standard claims can be individually filtered on a per relying party.
 - New CAS actuator endpoints are available to simulate [CAS Protocol responses](../protocol/CAS-Protocol.html).
+- CAS documentation has switched to use a Dark Theme by default to make life slightly easier on the eyes.
+- Many small improvments around auditing facilities, making it easier internally to capture and/or tweak audited fields captured and recorded by the audit log.

 ## Library Upgrades